shandiya/feathers/README.md

 ## Julia Port

-There is also a proposal to add these to Julia as one of the default available color schemes (see https://github.com/JuliaGraphics/ColorSchemes.jl/pull/126).
-To do so, simply type
+These colour palettes are now available in Julia as part of the default colour schemes (see https://github.com/JuliaGraphics/ColorSchemes.jl/pull/126).
+Use these colour palettes as you would any other built-in Julia colour scheme:

 ```
 using ColorSchemes
-colorscheme[:cassowary] # or your preferred fowl
+colorscheme[:cassowary] # or your bird of choice
 ```

-and use as you would another built-in Julia color scheme.

 ## Contribute